jaikaran109/Machine-Learning/Phase-1-Mathematics/Linear-Algebra/02-Vectors.md

-# Vectors for Machine Learning — Complete Guide
+# Vectors for Machine Learning

 Vectors are one of the most fundamental concepts in Linear Algebra and Machine Learning.
 Before understanding matrices, neural networks, embeddings, or transformers, you must understand vectors.